Course Description For SNC1P Grade 9 Science Online Course

-Grade 9 Science (SNC1P) enables students to develop their understanding of basic concepts in biology, chemistry, earth and space science, and physics, and to relate science to technology, society, and the environment.
-Throughout the course, students will develop their skill in the processes of scientific investigation.
-Students will acquire an understanding of scientific theories and conduct investigations related to sustainable ecosystems; atomic and molecular structures and the properties of elements and compounds; the study of the universe and its properties and components; and the principles of electricity.
+Grade 9 Applied Science allows students to develop their understanding of basic concepts in biology, chemistry, earth and space science, and physics, and relates these areas of study to technology, society, and the environment.
+Throughout this course, students will learn the essential processes of scientific investigation, which form the basis for all future paths of study across the sciences.
+Through the various units of this course, students will: acquire an understanding of scientific theories and conduct investigations related to sustainable ecosystems; study atomic and molecular structures and the properties of elements and compounds; explore the universe and discover its properties and components; and learn the basic principles of electricity that have helped shape our modern society.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 Please note that while the unit called “Scientific Investigation Skills and Career Exploration” is not listed below, however the specific expectations listed in this unit are threaded and incorporated within the delivery and assessment of the other five units.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the SNC1P course profile.